-- Devil Hunter Yohko had all humans with brown eyes, whilst the demon characters had blue.
+- Devil Hunter Yohko has all humans with brown eyes, whilst the demon characters have blue.

 - Midou Ban of Get Backers has almost preternaturally blue eyes, as well as being an actual case of association with witches, as noted above.
 He also has the ability to give the Magical Eye.

 - In Katekyo Hitman Reborn!, according to Gamma, many of the Sky Arcobaleno characters' eyes tend to look as if they expect an event would happen.
 It's true, since the Sky Arcobaleno have the ability to see the future.

 - In Blue Exorcist, Rin Okumura seems to fit the demonic type (being the son of Satan and all).